zomnium/plastichabitat/resources/index.md

 * [MaintainableCSS](http://maintainablecss.com/) - an approach to writing modular, scalable and of course, maintainable CSS
 * [Moving to HTTPS Guide](https://movingtohttps.com/) - migrate to HTTPS with a simple tested process
 * [Oh shit, git!](http://ohshitgit.com/) - Here are some bad situations and how to get out of them
+* [OWASP](https://owasp.org/) - The Open Web Application Security Project is a nonprofit foundation that works to improve the security of software
+  * [OWASP Top Ten](https://owasp.org/www-project-top-ten/) - Standard awareness document for developers and web application security
 * [PHP The Right Way](http://www.phptherightway.com/) - Doing PHP the right way
 * [Pocket Guides](https://gomakethings.com/guides/) - Step-by-step training guides to help you master vanilla JavaScript
 * [Practical Typography](http://practicaltypography.com/)